autobib/nucleo-picker/README.md

   The terminal handling also has a few strange bugs.

 ## Disclaimer
 The feature set of this library is quite minimal (by design) but may be expanded in the future.
 There are a currently a few known problems which have not been addressed (see the [issues page on GitHub](https://github.com/autobib/nucleo-picker/issues) for a list).

-This crate is not affiliated with the authors of `nucleo`, but if they have comments / complaints I am very glad to hear them!